 While these two vulnerabilities appear in large amounts of spam email, there is no indication as to how successful they might be in actually exploiting users.
 However, spam is often a numbers game and with enough volume, even a small success rate is enough to generate value for threat actors.
 Because many users and even organizations can lag behind on fixing certain issues, it is still possible to see devices compromised by such older bugs.

 As one might expect, threat actors’ priorities have shifted over the past year.
 In today’s threat landscape, the specificity of some types of attacks according to threat factor motivations means cybersecurity risk management can look very different from one sector to another.
 Although Financial Services remained in the lead as the most targeted sector in 2019, growth in other sectors showed threat actors’ shifting attention and priorities, with Retail, Media, Education, and Government all advancing on the global chart of most targeted sectors.
-While there were no surprises concerning financial.
+While there were no surprises concerning finances.

 Although the threat landscape is constantly changing and evolving, there are a few tools you can use to protect yourself from threats, new and old alike.

 GlockApps DMARC Analyzer is a new and growing email analysis tool that is sure to make a big splash soon.
-It effectively monitors your sending domains, allowing you to see which sources are sending on behalf of your domain and make sure that all your legitimate sending sources comply with SPF, DKIM and DMARC, ensuring email deliverability.
+It effectively monitors your sending domains, allowing you to see which sources are sending on behalf of your domain and make sure that all your legitimate sending sources comply with SPF, DKIM, and DMARC, ensuring email deliverability.

-With DMARC analyzer, you can monitor the health of your email sending system over time and detect any email spoofing or phishing attacks.
-The tool sends an email alert when it detects an unusually high email traffic from the user’s domain and when the DMARC compliance rate of sent emails drops beyond the normal level.
+With DMARC Analyzer, you can monitor the health of your email sending system over time and detect any email spoofing or phishing attacks.
+The tool sends an email alert when it detects unusually high email traffic from the user’s domain and when the DMARC compliance rate of sent emails drops beyond the normal level.